Aurelianis/PRPScript/MANUAL-RunningTheScript.md

 2) Enter "cd pathtoscript" without quotes and hit enter. (i.e. cd D:\FO4Tools\PRPScript)
 3) Enter "./GeneratePrevisibines.ps1" without quotes and hit enter.
 4) Follow the prompts on the screen.
 There will be some interaction requires, such as running scripts in xEdit.
+5) DO NOT try to do anyting else on your PC when running this script.
+6) Depending on how many cells are touched, this could take quite some time to complete.

 ## Prompts